Best 6-Person Tent For The Ultimate Camping Experience

 All of the tents featured above have a freestanding design, and the only tent in our review without color-coded poles is the Coleman Sundome.
 The only “instant” tent in our review is the Caddis Rapid 6, which uses pre-attached poles that enable pitching in 1-2 minutes.

 Manufacturers usually list both the trail weight and the packaged weight of their tents.
-Packaged weight refers to the overall weight of the tent and all accessories, including the inner, rainfly, poles, stakes, footprint, and stuff sacks.
-Trail weight (aka “minimum weight”) refers only to the weight of the tent body, rainfly, and poles.
+Packaged weight includes the total weight of the tent and all accessories, such as the inner tent, rainfly, poles, stakes, footprint, and stuff sacks.
+Trail weight (also known as “minimum weight”) refers only to the weight of the tent body, rainfly, and poles.

 The lightest tent in our review is the Coleman Sundome 6 (18 lbs.), and the heaviest is the Caddis Rapid (25 lbs.
 8 oz.).